tedzhou-okta/okta-idx-js/README.md

 `rawIdxResponse` is an object containing the raw Ion response.
 It is included to cover the uncommon cases that idx-js doesn't serve well, but the goal is to minimize the need and use of it, as any useful information should be more easily obtained in `.neededToProceed`, `.actions`, or `.context`.

 ## Contributing

+We are happy to accept contributions and PRs!
+Please see the [contribution guide](CONTRIBUTING.md) to understand how to structure a contribution.

 ### Running tests